-An LPA receiver has significant power over the future of the company / asset as if the situation is sympathetic, they may allow trading to remain.
-Usually the opinion of the company’s directors / property owners are not sought, making a receivership a significant threat.
+An LPA receiver has significant power over the future of the company / asset as, if the situation is sympathetic, they may allow trading to remain.
+Usually the opinions of the company’s directors / property owners are not sought, making a receivership a significant threat.

 receiver vs liquidator

 Liquidation and receivership are similar processes whereby the purpose is to recover monies for a creditor or creditors.
 However a Liquidation works on behalf of all creditors, whereas a receiver’s primary responsibility is to the secured creditor on the asset.